kenshiro-o/wikipedia-js/README.md

 ## Acknowledgement

-I would like to thank to kenshiro-o to created this awesome API.
+I would like to thank to Kenshiro to created this awesome API.

 ## Licence